-In October 2017, pharmaceutical company Nuformix (NFX) took an important step in its journey by raising money through a London Stock Exchange listing via an RTO.
+In October 2017, pharmaceutical companytook an important step in its journey by raising money through a London Stock Exchange listing via an RTO.

 The RTO and parallel £2.3m placing was the result of a realisation that the company needed to take its products and technology up the value chain and into clinical trials if it was to maximise its commercial potential.